wu-json/blossom/docs/design/2025-12-20-youtube-viewer.md

 2. User clicks "Translate Frame" button
 3. Browser prompts user to select screen/window to share
 4. Once permission granted, we capture a single frame and immediately stop the stream
-5. Frame is cropped to the video player region (if possible) or sent as-is
+5. Frame is cropped to the video player region using stored element bounds
 6. Image is compressed and sent to Claude API for translation

 ```typescript